aleen42/PersonalWiki/post/rain/rain.md

 All in all, that makes it look difficult to use if you’re coming from exclusively web development — it’s not only a new language, but new concepts as well — but once you grasp some key concepts it will become much easier.

-In this article we will only show a basic example of how to use it; for a more in depth explanation, check out the excellent [WebGl Fundamentals](http://webglfundamentals.org/) page
+In this article we will only show a basic example of how to use it; for a more in depth explanation, check out the excellent [WebGl Fundamentals](http://webglfundamentals.org/) page.
-.

 The first thing we need is a canvas element.
 WebGL renders on canvas, and it is a rendering context like the one we get with `canvas.getContext('2d')`.